SORMAS-Foundation/SORMAS-Project/docs/SERVER_SETUP.md

 * Unzip the ZIP archive (e.g. into you download directory)
 * Open Git Bash and navigate to the setup sub-directory

+### Auditing
+You can configure the audit logger of SORMAS by providing a Logback [configuration file](https://logback.qos.ch/manual/configuration.html) and setting the `audit.logger.config` property accordingly.
+An example is provided in `sormas-base/setup/audit-logback.xml`.

 ### Post-Installation Configuration

 * Optional: Open ``server-setup.sh`` in a text editor to customize the install paths, database access and ports for the server.
 The default ports are 6080 (HTTP), 6081 (HTTPS) and 6048 (admin). **Important:** Do not change the name of the database user.
 The pre-defined name is used in the statements executed in the database.